aleksandrs-v/affective_cnn/README.md

 The pipeline was used to design and validate the model reported in:

 Vališevskis, A. et al. (2025).
-Design and Validation of a Lightweight 1D CNN for Affective Touch Classification in Soft Plush Companions. arXiv preprint arXiv:\[ID TBD\].
+Design and Validation of a Lightweight 1D CNN for Affective Touch Classification in Soft Plush Companions.
+Zenodo preprint DOI: https://doi.org/10.5281/zenodo.19603884

 ## Pipeline Stages